wp-plugins/baw-login-logout-menu/readme.txt

 Tested up to: 3.4.1
 Stable tag: trunk

-Add real ‘Log in’ and ‘Logout’, Register’ links into your WordPress menus!
+Add real ‘Log in’ and ‘Logout’, ‘Register’ links into your WordPress menus!

 == Description ==